svenbolte/chartscodes/readme.txt

 == Changelog ==

-= 11.1.38 =
+= 11.1.39 =
-changed barcode and qrcode library for PHP8 compatibility Shortcode QRCode can display 2D-Barcodes now as well
+Timeline can display a calendar with linked posts per day now: Shortvode parameter: view="calendar" = 11.1.38 = changed barcode and qrcode library for PHP8 compatibility Shortcode QRCode can display 2D-Barcodes now as well